JuanDuran85/typescriptBasico/design_patterns/behavioral/README.md

 - Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

 - The Iterator pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+## 4. Mediator

+- Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+- The Mediator pattern defines an object that encapsulates how a set of objects interact.
+Mediators provide a way to decouple objects from each other, making them independent of each other.